Justices, Candidates, and Military Technology

 He's very committed to saving the country.

-But it was just an anecdote I wanted to express to the letter writer that there are people who treat people
+But it's just an anecdote I wanted to express to the letter writer that there are people who treat people

 I had a daughter who was, you know,